kirmar/delaysay/README.md

 - Click **"Settings"**
 - Under **"Team and Security"**, click **"Team members"**
 - Click **"New user"** and input the team member's information

-## STEP 4: Create the CMK (custom master key)

-In your KMS console, create a new key:

-- For the key type, select **"Symmetric"**
-- For the key material origin, select **"KMS"**
-- For the alias, type in the value of $DELAYSAY_KMS_MASTER_KEY_ALIAS
-- For the key administrators, select **"admin"**
-- Allow key administrators to delete this key.
-- For "IAM users and roles that can use the CMK in cryptographic operations," select the roles from DelaySayFunction and DelaySayUserAuthorizationFunction
-- Finish.

-Click the alias and copy the ARN to $DELAYSAY_KMS_MASTER_KEY_ARN.

 ## Cleanup